What is a Dislocated Shoulder?

 In a small number of patients, your shoulder is unstable in multiple directions due to your genetic disposition.
-In these patients, the shoulder may feel loose or dislocate repeatedly in multiple directions.
+The shoulder may feel loose or repeatedly dislocated in these patients in various directions.
 This is called multi-directional instability.

-These patients have naturally loose ligaments throughout the body and potentially “double-jointed” or hypermobile.
+These patients have naturally loose ligaments throughout the body and are potentially “double-jointed” or hypermobile.

-Due to their genetically elastic collagen fibres in their ligaments, these patients typically do not respond with much success to surgical stabilisation.
+Due to the genetically elastic collagen fibres in their ligaments, these patients typically do not respond with much success to surgical stabilisation.
 They are best managed with a thorough shoulder stabilisation strengthening program.